 More than 18 years of experience

-Over 1500+ of Reviews from patients around the World
+Over 1500+ Reviews from patients around the World

 Fully equipped surgery center, including intensive care unit.

 When comparing gastric sleeve surgery to a gastric balloon insertion, it’s important to remember that each option appeals to a different type of patient.
 As we saw in our discussion of gastric bypass, both the sleeve and bypass are long-lasting solutions for obese individuals who seek to restrict their intake of calories by reducing the body’s capacity to store and digest food.

 Dr. Guillermo Alvarez, the founder of Mexico’s Endobariatric medical facility across the border from Texas, specializes in gastric sleeve procedures for the simple reason that the technique is a proven solution that permanently changes a patient’s appetite, BMI, and ability to enjoy life.

 The gastric balloon is minimally invasive and has a role to play in preparing morbidly obese patients for gastric sleeve surgery, but Dr. Alvarez recommends that severely overweight individuals consider gastric sleeve as a choice that will pay dividends of health and happiness for years to come.
-And Dr. Alvarez is the bariatric surgeon you want for this life-changing surgery, as he has performed more than 17,800 gastric sleeve procedures, making him one of only a dozen Master Bariatric Surgeons in the world designated a Bariatric Surgeon of Excellence.
+And Dr. Alvarez is the Mexico bariatric surgeon you want for this life-changing surgery, as he has performed more than 20,000 gastric sleeve procedures, making him one of only a dozen Master Bariatric Surgeons in the world designated a Bariatric Surgeon of Excellence.

-Below, Dr. Alvarez answers questions regarding the comparative benefits of the gastric balloon and gastric sleeve procedures.
+Below, Dr. Alvarez answers questions regarding the comparative benefits of gastric balloon and gastric sleeve procedures.